top1944/duckuments/docs/70_contrib/70_style_guide.md

-# Documentation Style Guide
+# Documentation style guide

 This chapter describes the conventions for writing the technical documentation.

-## General indication about technical documentation
+## General guidelines for technical writing

-The following holds for all technical documentation.
+The following holds for all technical writing.

 - The documentation is written in correct English.